toebeann/Sprintaholic/README.md

 The default settings of Sprintaholic offer a similar experience to playing with a gamepad - the sprint keybind becomes a toggle which is automatically disabled whenever you stop moving.
 However, there are several settings that you can tweak, enabling you to fully customise your sprint addiction.

 To save you some work, I have created some config presets for various use cases, available exclusively in the [optional files](https://www.nexusmods.com/supermarketsimulator/mods/792?tab=files) section of [Sprintaholic's Nexus Mods page](https://www.nexusmods.com/supermarketsimulator/mods/792), so make sure to check them out.
-My personal favourite is **Inverted movement speed**, which has you sprinting by default and holding `shift` to walk.
+To install them, simply follow the same instructions as for installing Sprintaholic itself!
+My personal favourite preset is **Inverted movement speed**, which has you sprinting by default and holding `shift` to walk.

 > [!NOTE]
 > When installing config presets with [Vortex](https://www.nexusmods.com/about/vortex/), make sure to only have one Sprintaholic config preset enabled in Vortex at a time.